 Pomeranians: The Good, the Bad, the Ugly

-By: Dylan M. AustinPomeranians are great companions for those looking for a small dog with a big, playful personality.
-They’re among the most popular dogs out there, after all.
-Here's what you need to know about this lively little breed.
+By: Dylan M. AustinPomeranians are great companions for those looking for a small dog with a big personality.
+Figo explores the temperament, origin, and health needs of this lively little breed.

 Origin